Advanced Vocab Words - Set 8 Flashcards

 154

-# Fill in the blank with the most appropriate vocabulary word.
-His actions \_\_\_\_\_\_ the company’s code of conduct. ## Footnote *Hint: The word starts with 'c'.*
+# Fill in the blank: His actions \_\_\_\_\_\_ the company’s code of conduct. ## Footnote ***Hint:*** *Starts with "c" and means "to violate or contradict".*

 contravene ## Footnote *contravene (kon-truh-**veen**)* v. to violate, or to conflict with a rule or principle